mjf1406/reparper/README.md

 2025/01/23

+-   BE: preliminary data ETL is complete

+2025/01/23

 -   UI: a dialog opens upon successfully validated template.xlsx
 -   UI: added a button to re-open the dialog in case it was closed by accident
 -   UX: added an FAQ